mobify/nightwatch-commands/README.md

 #### htmlCapture(message, callback)

-The `htmlCapture` command saves desktop HTML to `tests/system/integration/fixtures`, for use in integration tests.
-This command should be run using an environment with a desktop user agent.
+`htmlCapture` is a helper command that saves HTML to `tests/system/integration/fixtures`.
+This command was designed to collect and save HTML files for use in integration tests.
+This command is intended to be run using a Nightwatch environment with a desktop user agent, however, it can still be used to capture any HTML as required.

 Parameter Name | Parameter Type | Description
 -------------  | -------------- | -----------